Starter Home Vs. Forever Home: Which Option Is Better?

 The notion of 20-somethings or newlyweds buying a small two-bedroom home that they fill with cast-off furniture might be going the way of wall-to-wall shag carpet.

 And it’s not because of the persistent myth that millennials are all holed up in their parents’ basements.
 In fact, millennials have been the largest share of home buyers for the past 5 years, making up 36% of purchases, according to the National Association of REALTORS®.

-But an interesting trend has emerged: They are increasingly skipping the traditional “starter home,” and instead immediately trading up to a “forever home.”
+But an interesting trend has emerged: These buyers are increasingly skipping the traditional “starter home,” and instead immediately trading up to a “forever home.”
 An analysis of Census Bureau data by Ralph McLaughlin, chief economist of Veritas Urbis Economics, found that from 2012 – 2016, nearly a third of buyers aged 33 – 37 bought four-bedroom homes, compared to fewer than a quarter in that age group in 1980, 1990 and 2000.

 But is that a good idea?
-Here are some pros and cons for each type of first home.
+Here are some pros and cons to consider when you’re buying a house, either as a starter home or forever home.